zruncho3d/DuelingZero/SOFTWARE.md

   * the right `Y` endstop to the `E0` input.

 This config only covers the gantry, intentionally.

-##### Klipper-external Dual Gantry Support: yes, with caveats

-An alternative is to use two gantries with two Klipper instances on two boards.

-See `src/duel.py` for a provided Python program (duel.py) which implements this “externalized control” approach.

-TBD: Picture: one pi (outer rectangle), two Moonrakers on two ports, two Klippers, two boards, two config dirs, showing distinct moonraker ports and multi-printer Fluidd/Mainsal config.

-Each Klipper instance has no idea about the existence of the other gantry! **They’re "ships in the night".**

-The control program knows the position of each toolhead at all times.
-It reads in a G-code file from a slicer and sends each command to the correct gantry, as well as manages switching between the two.

-For example, when `T0` is seen in the G-code stream, the other toolhead must be parked, and the control program emits the G-code for that.
-Critically, this program implements `M400` calls to drain the move queue; it must wait for each move to complete before starting any other move that could put the two toolheads in danger of colliding.
-Ask Zruncho how he knows about this…

-Each G-code is triggered by doing a [POST to a Moonraker web server](https://moonraker.readthedocs.io/en/latest/web_api/#gcode-apis) in front of the gantry-specific Klipper instance.
-The control program runs on a nearby laptop or on the controlling Pi.

-The caveats here are numerous.
-Honestly, this approach is just a hack to validate smart avoidance algorithms more easily, but it works.
-Issues include:
-* More Complex
-    * You need two of everything.
-    * Slightly higher memory load from two Klippers and Moonrakers and UIs.
-    * The control program may not divert all G-codes properly, so watch out.
-* Less Usable
-    * Can’t initiate or check the progress of a print from the UI.
-* Less Flexible
-    * Static partitioning of steppers across boards is not ideal.
-        * All Z steppers need to be on the same Klipper/Moonraker instance, so you may need more boards just to run 3 Z steppers from one place.
-        * Individual G-code move commands can’t be perfectly split and synchronized between boards, so the extruder must be co-located with the corresponding XY steppers.
-            * If using CAN, that means two CAN hats or dongles!
-Sigh.
-This is why the prototype has two separate CAN buses with one board each, vs one bus with two boards.
-* Potentially lower-quality prints
-    * REST calls add delay to every command, which might create larger part zits from toolhead shuffles.
-On a home network over WiFi, this was in the 20-40ms range per command.
-Should be lower with a co-resident duel.py.

 `duel.py` uses a few Python modules to simplify the implementation:
 * [gcodeparser](https://pypi.org/project/gcodeparser/): a simple parser to turn ASCII lines into modifiable python objects